Cacsjep/mscp/docs/plugins/smart-client/timelapse.md

 ### Custom Range

 Set the start and end date/time manually using the date pickers and hour/minute dropdowns.
-The end time must be after the start time.
+Start and end are shown side by side for easy comparison.

 ## Settings